Waves Node

 Block generators receive rewards for adding a new block to the blockchain:

-- 1/3 of the block reward.
-The current block reward due to additional issue of the WAVES token is 6 WAVES, of which the generator receives 2 WAVES.
-The block reward can be increased or decreased by a vote of generating nodes.
-See the Community-Driven Monetary Policy article for details.
+- Generator's share of the block reward.
+The current reward size is 6 WAVES, of which the generator receives 2 WAVES.

 - Transaction fees.
 The node receives 40% of the total fees for transactions in the current block and 60% of the total fees for transactions in the previous block, according to Waves-NG protocol.